-E.3.
+E. 3.
 We strongly endorse the recommendation that Locust Walk be made as representative of the total community as soon as possible.

-The Commission supports the conclusions of the Report of the Committee to Diversify Locust Walk and urges the University to proceed expeditiously with plans to accomplish that aim.
+The Commission supports the conclusions of the "Report of the Committee to Diversify Locust Walk" and urges the University to proceed expeditiously with plans to accomplish that aim.

-E.4.
-A fund should be established that would provide money for the co-sponsorship of events that would promote interaction among different groups on campus, as well as providing support for student-sponsored activities celebrating cultural differences.
-In addition, general University social activities that would bring together faculty, students and staff, should be continued and broadened.
+E. 4.
+A fund should be established to support the Class Boards, the co-sponsorship of events that would promote interaction among different campus groups, and student-sponsored activities celebrating cultural differences.
+In addition, general University social activities that would bring together faculty, students and staff should be continued and broadened.